 If you can prove the elements of negligence, you may be able to recover damages related to the accident.
 In some cases, however, your own actions may have contributed to the collision.
 This can affect how much you can ultimately recover in your case.

 An intersection crash may be the result of negligence by both the driver and the motorcyclist.
 In Florida, a victim can recover damages even if he or she was more careless than the defendant.
-This state follows a pure comparative fault rule, which means that a victim can recover damages as long as he or she is not completely responsible for the crash.
+This state follows a modified comparative fault rule, which means that a victim can recover damages as long as he or she is not completely responsible for the crash.
 Recovery will be limited to the defendant’s percentage of fault.
-In other words, if the defendant is found to be 60 percent responsible for the accident, you can only recover 60 percent of your total damages from the defendant.

 The compensation award may extend to reimbursement for medical and hospital expenses, any lost income, property damage, and pain and suffering, among other types of costs arising from the crash.
-You have only four years from when your injuries occurred to file a negligence claim in Florida.
-An experienced attorney can help you protect your rights in time.Motorcycle Crash Lawyers Serving Boynton Beach
+You have only two years from when your injuries occurred to file a negligence claim in Florida.
+An experienced attorney can help you protect your rights in time.Motorcycle Crash Lawyers Serving West Palm Beach

-The dedicated motorcycle accident attorneys at Frankl & Kominsky are committed to helping victims in Boynton Beach and surrounding communities seek the compensation they deserve.
+The dedicated motorcycle accident attorneys at Frankl Kominsky are committed to helping victims in West Palm Beach and surrounding communities seek the compensation they deserve.
 Our lawyers provide aggressive representation to help you pursue a claim against the party who caused you harm.
 If you were hurt in an intersection collision, call us today at (855) 800-8000 or contact us online for a free, no-obligation consultation.
-We serve clients in Delray Beach, Boca Raton, and Lake Worth, among other cities throughout Florida.
+We serve clients in Delray Beach, Boca Raton, and Lake Worth, among other cities throughout Palm Beach County.
 Our team is fluent in Spanish and Creole.